kaimingkuang/kaimingkuang.github.io/index.md

 Email: kakuang@ucsd.edu

-I am looking for summer internship in 2023!
-Email me if you are interested.

 ## Biography
-I am a first-year master student majoring in computer science at University of California, San Diego.
-I am also a research intern of [Professor Xiaolong Wang](https://xiaolonw.github.io/)'s lab at the Electrical and Computer Engineering Department.
-My research interests are computer vision, reinforcement learning and robotics.
+I am a second-year master student majoring in computer science at University of California, San Diego.
+I am fortunate [Professor Xiaolong Wang](https://xiaolonw.github.io/)'s lab at the Electrical and Computer Engineering Department.
+My research interests lies in 3D computer vision and robot learning.

 Prior to enrolling in UCSD, I worked as a computer vision engineer at Dianei Technologies for 3 years, where I focused in R&D of medical AI.
 I also spent half a year in 2019 at Hang Seng Bank China working as management trainee at the global market department.